FTC Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more

 Experiment with this exercise, and see if you begin to feel a new kind of relaxed strength.

-This relaxation exercise teaches you how to use your muscles more efficiently with less tension and effort.
-Visualizing the flow of energy is very powerful and effective in developing relaxed strength.
+This relaxation exercise helps you use your muscles more efficiently, with less tension and effort.
+By incorporating visualization—specifically imagining the smooth flow of energy through your body—you’ll tap into a powerful technique for developing relaxed strength.
+It’s a simple yet effective way to enhance performance while staying calm and controlled.

 Related articles: